dennnnise/Ada-Essay-Questions/README.md

 I have exposed myself to programming by taking advantage of any free trials offered by sources like Codeacademy, Treehouse, and Skillcrush.
 I also look up Youtube videos on coding to discover resources and learning techniques that people use to learn languages.
 Apart from that, reading articles about women in software engineering keeps me motivated.
-There are a lot of risks and challenges that people who change careers take, but they're making a better world by representing people who are not
+There are a lot of risks and challenges that people who change careers take, but they're making a better world.

 Question 2